-- Recall, select and apply good knowledge and understanding of engineering. - Apply relevant knowledge, understanding and skills to many situations and scenarios provided to them. - Present information clearly, showing good understanding. - Select and use a range of appropriate skills & techniques with some precision in practical contexts, to produce high quality outcomes with limited assistance. - Analyse and evaluate evidence, make judgements and draw appropriate conclusions
+- Recall, select and apply knowledge and understanding of aspects of sport and physical activity - Apply relevant knowledge, understanding and skills to many situations and scenarios provided to them. - Present information clearly, showing good understanding. - Select and use a range of appropriate skills & techniques with some precision in practical contexts, to produce high quality outcomes with limited assistance. - Review performance in tasks undertaken, adapting their approach and suggesting appropriate improvements based on evidence. - Analyse and evaluate evidence, make judgements and draw appropriate conclusions